Friends of Neurodiversity Meetup

 Ellie Middleton, in: Unmasked — the ultimate guide to ADHD, autism and neurodivergence

-. . . and your donations.If you have any suggestions related to the Friends of Neurodiversity meetup in Vienna / Wien — or its roles and resources — you have a few options on how to make them count: talk to the organizers (in person, via WhatsApp or the messaging function of meetup.com), write us a mail or fill out the anonymous survey.
-If you want to support further, read on below — an update will follow soon.
+. . . or a donation, or a cool resource that changed your life for the better.If you have any suggestions related to the Friends of Neurodiversity meetup in Vienna or its roles and resources you have a few options on how to make them count: talk to the organizers — in person, via the messaging function of meetup.com, or through the WhatsApp community if you've joined an event before.
+You can also write us an email or fill out the anonymous survey.
+If you want to support further, you can leave a donation, thank you!
+And finally, you're contributing when you're sharing resources, asking questions, leaving a heart, celebrating others — either in person or via WhatsApp.

 Learn more and sign up, discover resources, support us or get in touch — via these links or the icons below.
 See you soon and help us spread the news about this space, especially if you're in Vienna.
 We're volunteers doing this in our free time, and we're glad you're also sharing your time by showing up.
-Best, Mario & Adriana
+Best, Adriana & Mario

 [content by: Adriana Bascone]